Fellowship Application Guidelines

 Congress established the Center in 1968 as the official, national memorial to President Wilson.
 Unlike the physical monuments in the nation's capital, it is a living memorial whose work and scholarship commemorates "the ideals and concerns of Woodrow Wilson."
 As both a distinguished scholar and national leader, President Wilson felt strongly that the scholar and the policymaker were "engaged in a common enterprise."
 Today the Center takes seriously his views on the need to bridge the gap between the world of ideas and public policy, bringing them into creative contact, enriching the work of both, and enabling each to learn from the other.
 This continuing dialogue between public policy and scholarship makes the Center unique.

-In addition to its residential program, the Center conducts conferences and seminars and disseminates the content of these meetings and of fellows’ research through The Wilson Quarterly, Dialogue (The Center’s radio and television program), and the Woodrow Wilson Center Press, which has copublishing arrangements with Cambridge University Press, the Johns Hopkins University Press, and the Stanford University Press.
+In addition to its residential program, the Center conducts research through its programs, organizes conferences and seminars, and disseminates the content of its work and fellows’ research through its website and email marketing.
 The Center invites Fellows to take part in the Center’s conferences, meetings and seminars and to benefit from the wide range of dialogue that takes place at the Center.

-The Wilson Center invites scholars, practitioners, journalists and public intellectuals to take part in its flagship International Fellowship Program and to take advantage of the opportunity to engage actively in the Center’s national mission.
-The Center awards approximately 20-25 residential fellowships each year.
-Fellows will be affiliated with one or more of the Wilson Center programs/projects/offices and are encouraged to interact with policy makers in Washington, D.C. as well as with Wilson Center staff and other scholars who are working on similar research and topics.
+The Wilson Center invites scholars, practitioners, journalists and public intellectuals to take part in its flagship international Fellowship Program and to take advantage of the opportunity to engage actively in the Center’s national mission.
+The Center awards approximately 15-20 residential fellowships each year.
+Fellows will be affiliated with one or more of the Wilson Center programs/projects and are encouraged to interact with policymakers in Washington, D.C., with Wilson Center staff, and other scholars who are working on similar research and topics.

 - Practitioners or policymakers with an equivalent level of professional achievement